Configuration spaces of circles in the plane: Between circle configurations and trees

 It turns out the connected components of these configuration spaces are indexed in a certain sense by trees with one root and $n$ other vertices.
 Before spelling this out, let us pin down what we mean by a tree.

-\begin{definition}[Tree, labeled tree] By a \emph{tree} we will always mean a finite rooted ordered tree.
+\begin{definition}[Tree, labeled tree] By a \emph{tree} we will always mean a finite rooted planar tree.
 In more detail: it is a finite directed graph that is connected and has no cycles (even undirected cycles).
 One vertex $\varnothing$ is designated as the \emph{root}.
 The root has only outgoing edges, and every other vertex has one incoming edge and some number of outgoing edges.
 The vertices with zero outgoing edges are called \emph{leaves}.
 Given a vertex $v$, the \emph{children} of $v$ are the termini of the edges with origin $v$.
-The \emph{descendants} of a vertex are its children, plus their children, etc. For each vertex $v$, we fix an ordering of the children of $v$, and view this as a ``left-to-right'' order for the purposes of drawing figures.
+The \emph{descendants} of a vertex are its children, plus their children, etc. The tree is planar in the sense that we view it in the plane, with the root at the bottom and the edges directed upward.
+Planarity ensures that for each vertex $v$ there is an ordering of the children of $v$ from left to right.
 A \emph{labeled tree} is a tree with $n$ non-root vertices together with an identification of the non-root vertices with the set $\{1,\dots,n\}$.
 If we forget the labels on the vertices of a labeled tree, then we recover its \emph{underlying tree}.
-We emphasize that the labels on the vertices need not have any relationship with the order on the children of a vertex. \end{definition}
+We emphasize that the labels on the vertices need not have any relationship with the planar order on the children of a vertex. \end{definition}

-There is some ambiguity about what it means for two trees or labeled trees to be equal versus isomorphic.
+There is some potential ambiguity about what it means for two trees or labeled trees to be equal versus isomorphic.
 Let us pin down exactly what we mean.
-When we refer to an \emph{isomorphism of trees}, we mean this in the sense of abstract directed graphs, so an isomorphism between two trees is a bijection between their vertex sets that preserves adjacency and direction of edges, but need not preserve the order of any vertices.
-Note that there is only one self-isomorphism of a given tree that does preserve the order of each set of children of each vertex, namely the identity.
-Thus, any order-preserving isomorphism between two trees is necessarily unique, and so may be regarded as a notion of equality.
+When we refer to an \emph{isomorphism of trees}, we mean this in the sense of abstract directed graphs, so an isomorphism between two trees is a bijection between their vertex sets that preserves adjacency and direction of edges, but need not preserve the planar order of any vertices.
+Note that there is only one self-isomorphism of a given tree that does preserve the planar order of each set of children of each vertex, namely the identity.
+Thus, any isomorphism between two trees that preserves the planar order is necessarily unique, and so may be regarded as a notion of equality; in other words two (planar) trees are equal if they are isotopic in the plane.
 For example, the trees in Figure~\ref{fig:iso_nonequal_unlabeled_config_tree} are isomorphic but not equal.
-(In this and all future figures, we will not draw arrows for directed edges in trees, but they are all directed downward.
+(In this and all future figures, we will not draw arrows for directed edges in trees, but they are all directed upward.
 We will also draw the root larger than the other vertices.)

 To summarize, a tree can be uniquely specified by listing the children of the root from left to right $v_1,\dots,v_m$, then listing the children of $v_1$ from left to right, then listing the children of $v_2$ from left to right, and so on and so forth.